Towards a Finer Classification of Strongly Minimal Sets

-We refine Zilber's trichotomy by exploring strongly minimal sets with flat geometries.
-In cases 1) and 2) below we have distinct theories of the $\acl$-geometry.
+Cases 1) and 2) have distinct theories of the $\acl$-geometry (of saturated models).
+By \cite{EvansFerII} and\footnote{In a private communication Mermelstein showed the infinite rank case \cite{Paoliniwstb} of Steiner has the same geometry as the original strongly minimal example.} \cite{Merflat} the geometries of the countable saturated models of theories in each of 2a) and 2b) are elementarily equivalent (indeed have isomorphic localizations).
 Within 2) we find for $\dcl$ an essentially unary nature similar to that which distinguishes `trivial $\acl$' in the Zilber classification.
 The distinction concerns properties of $\dcl$ in $M$, not an associated $\acl$-geometry.

 We find the following:

 \begin{remark}[Classes of Theories with flat $\acl$-geometries] \mbox{}\\

 \begin{enumerate} \item {\bf disintegrated geometry} For any $A$, $acl(A) = \bigcup_{a \in I} \acl(a)$;